ethanw334/secc/README.md

 Document-Based Answering: Provides answers exclusively based on the content of your provided PDF files.

-PDF document pre-processing <--- TODO

-Persistent Vector Store: Utilizes ChromaDB to create and save a persistent knowledge base, so you don't need to re-process documents on every run. <---- TODO

-Modular Architecture: The codebase is organized into distinct functions for document loading, splitting, embedding, and generation, making it easy to understand and modify.

 GPU Acceleration: Automatically leverages a compatible GPU (if available) via the Ollama server for significantly faster performance.

 3. Prerequisites